bcgov/eba-guide/_pages/eba_AlignmentProcess.md

 4.	*The OCIO strategy, itself, is a product of alignment, and is intended to help government business areas make sound, strategic, technology decisions.* What parts of the Digital Enablement grid are most relevant to this effort?
 5. Are there opportunities to consume corporate enablers?
 6. Is there opportunity for new corporate enablers?
+7. What other services or business areas can be engaged to help?